 A study of client-practitioner interactions.
 Topics include professional behaviors, therapeutic use of self, and group process & dynamics.
 Professional literature will be reviewed for current use of groups in occupational therapy practice.
-Students will design and lead groups within community or medical settings (2 hours lecture)
+Students will design and lead groups within community or medical settings.